gengho/Car2know/README.md

 ## How to install
 Here are how to install packages:

 1. Download miniconda and install it on your system and use the conda command-line tool to update your package listing and install the IPython notebook

 2. Update conda's listing of packages for your system:
 $ conda update conda

 3. Install IPython notebook and all its requirements
 $ conda install ipython-notebook

 4. Install Python's Data Science packages
-$ conda install numpy pandas matplotlib
+python setup.py install
+This program can help you install most packages required in this projoct.

 5. Specfic Package
 	1. If you are already an Anaconda user, you can simply run the command:```conda install fiona```.
 This will install the most recent published fiona release from the related repository, along with all dependencies.

 	2. Alternatively, it is possible to install from PyPI using pip:```pip install fiona```.